ORTools4MTEX/ORTools/README.md

 ### [readCPR](./src/readCPR.m)
-This is a short auxiliary function to read in *.cpr/.crc* files with a browser window.
+An auxiliary function to read in *.cpr/.crc* files with a browser window.

 - Syntax
   - ebsd = readCPR